daniestevez/gr-satellites/docs/source/command_line.rst

 The ``test.sh`` script in the ``gr-satellites/`` directory runs ``gr_satellites`` on several of the
 :ref:`sample recordings <Downloading sample recordings>` in ``satellite-recordings/``.
-This script can be used as a series of examples on how to run ``gr_satellites``.
+This script can be used as a series of examples of how to run ``gr_satellites``.

 .. _Output options: